Menditect/documentation/docs/coverage-goal.md

 ## Definition

 A Coverage Goal is used to define which microflows should at least be tested, when a Test Configuration is executed.
 Microflows that are included in the goal, will count towards the coverage percentage in the [Calculated Goal](coverage-calculated-goal).
-A Coverage Goal is made up of one or more [Coverage Exclude Filters](coverage-exclude-filter).
-Coverage Exclude Filters define which microflows to exclude, and which to include, when evaluating the Calculated Goal.
+A Coverage Goal is made up of one or more [Exclude Filters](coverage-exclude-filter).

+A Coverage Goal is **evaluated** immediately after associated Exclude Filters are saved.
+Evaluating leads to determining which microflows will be included, and which microflows will be excluded from the Coverage Goal.

+A Coverage Goal is **calculated** and stored as a Calculated Goal, whenever a [Test Configuration](test-configuration) is executed, "Coverage" was selected when starting the Test Run, and Coverage Goals exist.

 A Coverage Goal can be defined on a [Test Configuration](test-configuration), or on an [Application](application).

 A Coverage Goal that is defined on a Test Configuration, is applicable for microflows in the [Application Revision](application-revision) that was last applied to that Test Configuration.
-When evaluating the Calculated Goal, this will only be done for [Test Suites](test-suite) that were included in the Coverage Goal.
+When evaluating or calculating the Calculated Goal, this will only be done for [Test Suites](test-suite) that were included in the Coverage Goal.

-When evaluating a Calculated Goal that is defined on an Application, this will only be done for Test Configurations that were included in the Coverage Goal.
-The Coverage Goal is applicable for microflows in the *latest* Application Revision found in these included Test Configurations.
+A Coverage Goal that is defined on an Application, is applicable for microflows in the *latest* Application Revision found in the included Test Configurations.
+When evaluating or calculating the Calculated Goal, this will only be done for [Test Configurations](test-configuration) that were included in the Coverage Goal.

 Microflows in the Mendix System module are always excluded from coverage calculation.